josephtey/AmplifyWorkshop/README.md

    npm start
    ```

 6. After the app has compiled successfully, click 'Tools' in the toolbar up top, click 'Preview' and finally click 'Preview Running Application'.
    Open the preview in another tab by clicking the arrow / box button on the right of the search bar.

-You should see a basic React web application running in your browser!
+**You should see a basic React web application running in your browser!**

 ## Adding In-App Authentication
 AWS Amplify uses AWS Cognito as its authentication service.
 AWS Cognito is a robust user directory service that handles user registration, authentication, account recovery & other operations.

-In this section, we will add a log-in and sign-up page, as well as a sign-out button.
+There are two steps to adding authentication:
+1. Provisioning the Authentication service (AWS Cognito)
+2. Connecting thee service to your web application

+### Provisioning the Authentication service (AWS Cognito)

 1. To add authentication to your Amplify project, run the following command, and follow the guided instructions.